conorchinitz/conorchinitz/README.md

 - 👋 Hi, I’m Conor.
-- 👀 I like web development and artificial intelligence.
+- 👀 I like developer productivity engineering and writing great test suites.
-- 🌱 I’m currently a software engineer at Adaptive Biotechnologies.
+- 🌱 I’m currently a software developer at Adaptive Biotechnologies.

 <!---
 conorchinitz/conorchinitz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.